Cebuano literature: History

 Cebuano literature, as much as most literature of the Philippines, started with fables and legends of the early people in the Philippines and colonial period, right down to the Mexican (Viceroyalty of New Spain) and Spanish influences.
 Although existence of a pre-Hispanic writing system in Luzon is attested, there is proof that baybayin was widespread in the Visayas.
 Most of the literature produced during that period was oral.
 They were documented by the Spanish Jesuit Fr.
-Ignatio Francisco Alzinal.
+Ignatio Francisco Alzina.
 During the Spanish colonial period, the religious theme was predominant.
 Novenas and gozos, most notably the Bato Balani for the Santo Niño.

 The first written Cebuano literature is Maming, by Vicente Sotto, the father of Cebuano literature.
 The story was published on July 16, 1900 in the first issue of his Ang Suga.
 Two years later Sotto wrote, directed, and produced the first Cebuano play, Elena.
 It was first performed at the Teatro Junquera (in what is now Cebu City) on May 18, 1902.
 The play established Sotto's reputation as a writer.
 The dedication of the play by the playwright reads, "To My Motherland, that you may have remembrance of the glorious Revolution that redeemed you from enslavement.
 I dedicate this humble play to you."

 Vicente Sotto attacked the decadent forms of linambay in his newspaper Ang Suga.
 He was challenged by a friend to write his own play as he was always attacking the linambay form.
 Sotto wrote the Cebuano Ang Paghigugma sa Yutang Nataohan (Love of the Native Land) as a response.
 The play was successful; Sotto organized the Compania de Aficionados Filipinos.
 Within the year, two more plays were written by Sotto: Elena, which deals of a girl's love for an insurrecto; and Aurora, which deals with a scandal involving the priests and nuns of the Colegio de la Immaculada Concepcion.
 Realism in Cebuano theater was stretched too much however; even Sotto himself was a victim of the movement he started, when prior to his running for mayor in 1907, a play by Teodulfo Ylaya entitled Ang Taban was released in 1906.
 The play dealt with a kidnap allegation involving Sotto.